Logo

 About 90 Percent

-There'll probably be some surprises among the thousands of companies we co-own.
+There'll be surprises.
 Follow us on a journey to discover what's in there.

 How we pick companies